Leonora Cohen: Actions speak louder than words

 In 1913, suffragettes Annie Kenney and Flora Drummond arranged for WSPU representatives to speak with leading politicians David Lloyd George and Sir Edward Grey.
 The delegates explained the pay and working conditions that they suffered and their hope that a vote would enable women to challenge the status quo in a democratic manner.
-Cohen explained that voting women would have power to demand higher wages as men had done, which would stop underpaid girls from drifting onto the streets.
+Cohen told the politicians that women in the textiles industry worked for 3 1/2d an hour whilst men were paid 6 1/2 d for the same job.
+She explained that voting women would have power to demand higher wages as men had done, which would stop underpaid girls from drifting onto the streets.

-Cohen disguised herself as a baker's vanman with Norah Duval as a boy, swapping places when delivering bread with fellow suffragette Lilian Lenton to let her escape from the art critic Frank Rutter's house in Leeds, which was used for recuperating hunger strikers.
+Cohen disguised herself as a baker's van man, with Norah Duval as a boy, swapping places when delivering bread with fellow suffragette Lilian Lenton to let her escape from the art critic Frank Rutter's house in Leeds, which was used for recuperating hunger strikers.

 The dress that she wore to the 1914 Leeds Arts Club Ball was adorned with suffragette symbols and the logo of the Women's Social and Political Union.
 The dress is held by the Leeds Discovery Centre.

 Cohen became the Leeds district organiser of the National Union of General and Municipal Workers and organised workers in their claims including a three-day strike served a term as president of the Leeds Trades Council.
 After the First World War, Leonora and her family moved back to Clarendon Road, Leeds.

 By 1923, Cohen became the first woman president of the Yorkshire Federation of Trades Councils.
 In 1924, Cohen was appointed a magistrate; she was one of the first women appointed to the bench and a JP for 25 years.
 In the 1928 Birthday Honours, she was awarded the Order of the British Empire for recognition of her social work.